Go Back

 Boiled Egg Chocolate Pudding

-Did you know you can blend boiled eggs with cocoa powder, milk and sugar to make chocolate pudding?
-It's rich, chocolatey and full of protein and doesn't taste like eggs!
+Blend hard-boiled eggs with cocoa powder, milk, and sugar to make chocolate pudding that's full of protein.
+(And doesn't taste like eggs!)

 Prep Time10 minutes